exercism/website-copy/tracks/python/exercises/clock/mentoring.md

 ```

 This case passed the test while missing the point:
-rathenr than returning an instance of Clock,
+rather than returning an instance of Clock,
 this returns a string.

 This also incorrectly handles adding negative minutes.